+However, according to the amended Article 235-1 of the Company Act announced on 20 May, 2015, the Company shall provide a fixed amount or percentage of the actual profit for a year to be distributed as "employees' compensation".
+The stockholders' meeting resolved the amendment of Company Articles of Incorporation on June 15, 2016.
 Pursuant to the Company's Articles of Incorporation, current year's earnings, if any, shall be distributed in the following order: payment of all taxes and dues; offset prior years' operation losses; set aside 10% of the remaining amount; set aside or reverse special reserve in accordance with relevant rules and regulations.
-However, when accumulated legal reserve reach to the capital stock, it is not required to set aside legal reserve.
-The distribution of the remaining portion, if any, will be proposed by the Board of Directors to the shareholders' meeting for approval.
+However, when accumulated legal reserves reach to the amount of the Company's paid-in capital, it is not required to set aside legal reserve.
+The distribution of the remaining portion, if any, will be proposed by the board of directors to the shareholders' meeting for approval.